archen2019/pdfsummary/README.md

 pip install -r requirements.txt
 ```

+`tesseract` is also a required dependency.
+To install `tesseract`, follow the instructions at https://github.com/tesseract-ocr/tesseract/wiki.

 ## Usage

 To run `pdfsummary`, simply enter the cloned folder and run the file `run.py`.
 Then, enter the file name of the PDF, the number of sentences in the summary, and the number of keywords.